2015 Independence Bowl

 The 2015 Independence Bowl was a college football bowl game that was played on Saturday, December 26, 2015 at Independence Stadium in Shreveport, Louisiana in the United States.
 The 40th annual Independence Bowl featured the Virginia Tech Hokies of the Atlantic Coast Conference against the Tulsa Golden Hurricane of the American Athletic Conference.
 Sponsored by Camping World, the game was officially known as the Camping World Independence Bowl.
 The first half of the game, in which 76 points were scored, was the highest scoring half in college football bowl history until the second half of the Famous Idaho Potato Bowl the next year.
+Montgomery would later become the offensive coordinator and interim head coach for the Hokies in 2025.

 Team selection

 The game was to feature a team from the Atlantic Coast Conference against a team from the Southeastern Conference.
 However, college football analyst Phil Steele projected prior to the game that neither an ACC nor an SEC team would be selected for the game, projecting that the Minnesota Golden Gophers of the Big Ten Conference and the San Jose State Spartans of the Mountain West Conference would be selected for the game instead.

 Virginia Tech was chosen from the ACC, and Tulsa was chosen after the SEC did not have enough eligible teams.